SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 After M4 processor wakes up via any of the above processes, the application publishes the **MQTT_publish_QOS0_PAYLOAD** message on the **MQTT_TOPIC2** topic.

-If the SL_SI91X_TICKLESS_MODE macro is disabled, for alarm-based wakeup, the PM (Power Manager) wakeup source uses the calendar wakeup to trigger the alarm.
-By default, the alarm is set to trigger after 30 seconds.
-Users can modify this setting as needed by adjusting the calendar wakeup configuration in the PM (Power Manager) wakeup source.
+If the **SL_SI91X_TICKLESS_MODE** macro is disabled, for alarm-based wakeup, configure the Power Manager (PM) wakeup source and enable the calendar wakeup within the software components.
+By default, the alarm is set to trigger after 30 seconds, but you can modify this setting as needed when enabling the calendar wakeup in the PM wakeup source.

 ![PM Wakeup Source Configuration](resources/readme/pm_wakeup_configuration.png)